ASTHMA AND COVID19 HEALTH RISK

 For people with asthma, health-protective measures will also protect them from other viruses that may be circulating, which are usually problematic for their asthma control.
 It was pleasing to note a lower incidence of the flu over winter, which is good news for people with asthma.

-Asthma Australia does note the recommendations of the Centre for Research Excellence (CRE) for severe asthma for the 3-7% of all people asthma who have the severe form of the disease to isolate themselves, which is based on clinical judgement in combination with analysis of the evidence.
+Asthma Australia does note the recommendations of the Australian Centre for Research Excellence (CRE) for severe asthma for the 3-7% of all people asthma who have the severe form of the disease to self-isolate and practice physical distancing when there is community transmission.
+This guidance is based on clinical judgement in combination with analysis of the evidence.
 Asthma Australia supports this recommendation.

 This study has been funded by donations to the Asthma Australia Research Fund, a fund developed to continue progressing our knowledge and understanding of asthma and how people can live better with it.